Cardamom Mountains jar burials: Khnang Tathan

 Khnang Tathan is an under-researched site that consists of one coffin burial which resides under a rock overhang rather than on a ledge.
 There were many skeletal fragments within the singular coffin, but no teeth were found.
 Beavan et al. notes that the coffin lid has a chevron pattern carved into both ends.
 Using carbon-14 dating, they were able to date the coffin to about 1430-1500 AD, which is contemporary with the other Cardamom Mountain burial sites.
 Besides the coffin, no other objects of significance, such as ceramics or beads, were found.

 Okei

-Okei is one of the Cardamom Mountain's smaller burial sites, but it's home to a 298 glass beads.
+Okei is one of the Cardamom Mountain's smaller burial sites, but it is home to 298 glass beads.
 Most of the beads at this site were deemed to be part of the "newly discovered high-alumina glass beads."
 Additionally, several jars from the Maenam Noi kilns and one jar from Angkorian kilns were found on the two ledges at Okei.
-It is of note that no human remains were found here.
+No human remains were found here.